-This week, we begin a new series titled "Bad Religion," which is borrowed from the book by Ross Douthat, a columnist at the New York Times.
-His subtitle, "How we became a nation of heretics," sets the stage well.
-Brave man to use the "H" word.
+This week, we turn to another controversy that threatened to divide the early church, even as we acknowledge that division and heresy are with us still.
+Five years ago, Ross Douthat, a columnist at the New York Times, published an important and relevant book titled, Bad Religion.
+His subtitle, "How we became a nation of heretics," set the stage well.
+He was a brave man to use the "H" word.
 Countless moral wrongs have been committed in the name of heresy, but it remains an important word.
 One of the books on my shelves is titled Heresies and How to Avoid Them: Why it matters what Christians believe.
-1 In part, the growing weaknesses in American Christianity can be traced our loss of confidence that what we believe about God and his work in this world really matters.
-2
+In part, the growing weaknesses in American Christianity can be traced to our loss of confidence that what we believe about God and his work really matters.